 Decree #815/1999 is a fundamental standard that set the basis for the creation of the National Food Inspection System (Sistema Nacional de Control de los Alimentos - SNCA, in Spanish).
 The SNCA guarantees the enforcement of CAA.
 In addition, Decree #815 established the creation of the National Food Commission (CONAL, in Spanish), which is an advisory body that provides support and monitoring to SNCA.
-The members of SNCA and CONAL belong to the Ministry of Health and the Ministry of Agriculture.
+The members of SNCA and CONAL belong to the Ministry of Health and the Ministry of Agroindustry.
 Food regulatory agencies at the provincial level are invited to participate in CONAL.
-CONAL's Secretariat is located at the Ministry of Health headquarters.
-Also, the Advisory Committee to CONAL is composed by members of the industry and consumer organizations.
+In addition, the Advisory Committee to CONAL is composed by members of the industry and consumer organizations.